-Editor's Note: It is FFS if both V2X and A2X subscription is available at same time for the UE.

 IIf the "EpsUrsp" feature is supported and the NF consumer is a PCF for a PDU session the PCF (H-PCF in the LBO roaming scenario) may decide to update policy control request triggers and/or to update the URSP.
 The PCF (H-PCF in the LBO roaming scenario) may decide to request the termination of the policy association.

 The(V-)(H-)PCF shall then use an Npcf_UEPolicyControl_UpdateNotify service operation.